jaycrossler/watcher_appdaemon_plugin/README.md

 ## Intention
 This is a fun passion project to refresh my understanding of python, Home Assistant, neural networks, object correlation tools and video processing.
 Ideally, I can add into my home cameras and automation system as well.
 Possibly even release it for others to use...

-# Installation
+# Installation and configuration

+Download all files into an AppDaemon folder, I suggest: `/config/appdaemon/apps/watcher/` create a test folder: `/config/appdaemon/apps/watcher/test` and a test/thumbnails folder: `/config/appdaemon/apps/watcher/test/thumbnails`

+You can either put configuration variables in `apps.yaml` or in the `config.yaml` file (recommended)

-I suggest using PyCharm as a development environment.
+I recommend using PyCharm as a development environment.
 As the app runs within the AppDaemon environment, it is difficult to get a quality set of logs as output.
 In the meantime, this works pretty well:
 - Use the test.py script as the main entry point into the app.
 This just calls the same class that AppDaemon does
 - Capture messages from BlueIris and save them for testing and playback.
 This makes it easier to debug code using